-The Multnomah Amateur Radio Emergency Service (ARES) operating protocols are intended to guide the operation and response of the organization in the case of activation and during periods of training and organization.
-The design is to allow a single resource for all Multnomah ARES members and other area hams in order to guide the aspects of our collective response to the eventuality of emergency communications being facilitated by amateur radio operators.
+The Multnomah County Amateur Radio Emergency Service (MCARES) operating protocols and procedures are intended to guide the MCARES operation in disaster response, training exercises and communication assistance in public service events.
+The design is to allow a single resource for all MCARES members and other area hams in order to guide our collective response to the eventuality of emergency communications being facilitated by amateur radio operators.